Visual rhetoric: History and origin

-The term rhetoric originated in ancient Greece and its concept has been widely discussed for thousands of years.
+The term rhetoric originated in ancient Greece, and its concept has been widely discussed for thousands of years.
 Sophists first coined the idea as an abstract term to help label the concept, while Aristotle more narrowly defined rhetoric as a message's potential to influence audiences.
 Linguists and other researchers often define rhetoric through the well-known five canons of rhetoric.
-Over time, this definition has evolved, expanded, and raised serious debate as new digital mediums of communicating have developed.
+Over time, this definition has evolved, expanded, and raised serious debate as new digital communication channels have developed.

 In his book Elements of Criticism, rhetorician Lord Kames (also known as Henry Home) laid the groundwork for later rhetoricians by taking the controversial stance of including visual art in his theory of criticism.
 Kames argued many of the same points as other Enlightenment scholars—mainly that art was beneficial to the public—and worthy of note and praise—if it was encouraging a moral improvement of its audience.

-French theorist Roland Barthes in 1977 brought to light a new way to evaluate other communication means, showing the relevance of traditional rhetorical theories to the still photographic medium.
+In 1977, French theorist Roland Barthes brought to light a new way to evaluate other communication media, showing the relevance of traditional rhetorical theories to the still photographic medium.
 Barthes explained visual rhetoric generally as the implied and interpreted messages from the work, yet these bigger messages often extend beyond the initial superficial interpretation.
 Visual rhetoric uses a variety of tools to hook readers within its mediums (e.g. gifs).
 Although similar in nature, one striking difference between visual and classical rhetoric is the newfound outlook on Aristotle's original canons.
 Linda Scott created a newfound audience by constructing new cannons exclusive to visual rhetoric.
 Instead of closely monitoring the content, as with the initial five canons, Scott's focused on the visual medium's ability to invent and argument, arrangement of the item, and all coupled with a meaningful delivery of presentation.
-Since its inception, popular studies have appeared in published works to discuss the role of visual rhetoric in many facets of human life, especially advertising.
+Since its inception, popular studies have appeared in academic publications discussing the role of visual rhetoric in many facets of human life, especially advertising.